Meowuu7/QuasiSim/README.md

 The following instructions aim to optimize the control trajectory to enable the Shadow hand to complete the tracking task, as demonstrated in the middle demo, within the stiffest analytical environment of QuasiSim.

+We save checkpoints with robot poses in the folder `checkpoints` of the experiment root folder and mesh/point cloud information in the folder `meshes`.

 ### Stage 1
 > **Transferring human demonstrations via point set dynamics.** In this stage, we represent the MANO model and the Shadow model within the simulation as parameterized point sets.
 The contact model is adjusted to its softest level.
 The objective is to optimize a trajectory of point sets for the Shadow hand to successfully accomplish manipulation tracking.